ezEngine/docs-src/pages/docs/editor/editor-preferences.md

 ### Application: General

 * **Restore Project On Startup:** If enabled, the editor will load the project that was open the last time.
+This can be bypassed using command line options, see [Launching the Editor](editor-launch.md).

 * **Show Splashscreen:** Disable this to not have a splashscreen show up every time the editor starts.